 - 1 egg

-- 3tsp radish green pesto (or more/less as you prefer; see separate recipe - link above)
+- 3 tsp pesto suggest radish green but can use other; or more/less as you prefer; see separate recipe - link above

-See all the other dad-inspired recipes being shared this week – thanks to Sarah of The Chef Next Door for hosting this week:
+See all the other dad-inspired recipes being shared this week:

 Appetizers & Snacks: